Fibroid Treatment Options

 Recently, less invasive techniques have been developed which let you heal quicker, recovery time is shorter and produce minimal scarring.
-These include laparoscopic myomectomy (performed through tiny incisions in the abdomen) or hysteroscopic myomectomy (performed through the vagina and cervix with no incision).
+These include laparoscopic myomectomy (performed through tiny incisions in the abdomen), hysteroscopic myomectomy (performed through the vagina and cervix with no incision) or robotic myomectomy.

 These forms of surgery require special surgical skills and experience.
 Potential risks with any surgical procedure include infection, damage to vital organs and, in rare cases, perforation of the uterus.

 Myomectomies could result in adhesions or scar tissue formation.
 Adhesions consist of scar tissue that develops internally at the site of surgery and can cause internal organs to bind to one another.
 Adhesions or scar tissue can cause pelvic pain and infertility.